rockman007372/Obsidian-Vault/Java Lambda.md

 formula.sqrt(16);           // 4.0
 ```

-The formula is implemented as an anonymous object.
+The formula is implemented as an **anonymous object**.
 The code is quite verbose: 6 lines of code for such a simple calucation of `sqrt(a * 100)`.
 As we’ll see in the next section, there’s a much nicer way of implementing single method objects in Java 8.

 ### Lambda expressions